Paban-blip/my-story-portal/README.md

-# Story Share - A Community Story Sharing Platform
+# My-Story-portal - A Community Story Sharing Platform

-**Story Share** is a responsive web application that allows users to share their personal stories with the world.
+**my-story-portal** is a responsive web application that allows users to share their personal stories with the world.
 Whether it's a life lesson, emotional moment, travel experience, or a creative piece, users can submit their stories directly through the platform, and selected entries will be showcased on the website.

 ---